shirlz201/shirlz201/README.md

 ### Hi there, I'm Shirley. 👋

 * 👩‍💻 Coding Bootcamp Grad (The Software Guild)
-* 🔭 I'm currently working on my coding skills & a personal project
+* 🔭 I'm currently working on a group project with my colleagues (Novi)
-* 🌱 I’m currently learning front-end and how to make a responsive website
+* 🌱 I’m currently learning front-end technologies
-* 🤔 I’m looking for help with interview prep and seeking opportunities in web dev
+* 🤔 I’m looking for help seeking opportunities in web dev and interviewing
 * 💬 Ask me about how to get started on coding and Java
 * 📫 How to reach me: LinkedIn, Twitter, Email
 * ⚡ Fun fact: My profile pic is when I traveled to Iceland solo!